clbarnes/python-template-sci/{{cookiecutter.project_name}}/README.md

 All dependencies should be specified in the requirements file, ideally with specific versions listed so that your environment is reproducible.
 [`pur`](https://pypi.org/project/pur/) can be used to update your requirements file to the latest versions.

+Any non-python dependencies should be documented, and their installation steps should be included in the `%post` section of the Apptainer definition.

 ### Linting